 - Recommended folder structure:

-- Arrange files on the drive using a computer to sort by artist folder, and then within the folder by artist (last or first name), then album title, and then individual tracks.
+- Arrange files on the drive using a computer sorted by artist folders, arranged alphabetically, and then within the folder by artist (last or first name), then album title, and then individual tracks.

 - Once sorted, folders and files will be displayed by alphabetical order, so file numbers should be removed at the head of any name or title (such as track numbers within albums).